Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Knowledge extraction

 To extract knowledge from trained NN a specially developed pruning procedure \cite{Gorban1999Generation} can be used.
-The main step of this procedure is to uniformly reduce the number of inputs of each neuron.
-It is easy to interpret output of neuron with one input.
-For two inputs interpretation is usually possible but for three inputs it is not so clear.
+The main step in this procedure is to uniformly reduce the number of inputs of each neuron.
+Interpreting the output of a neuron with one input is a trivial task.
+Logical interpretation is usually possible for two inputs, it is not so clear for three inputs, and it becomes difficult for a larger number of inputs.
 On the other hand, if all synaptic weights can be converted to plus or minus one, then interpreting a neuron with three inputs will become simple.

-This means that to extract explicit knowledge from NN it is necessary to apply uniform reducing of number of inputs for each neuron, than removing of synaptic weights can be applied, and finally all synaptic weights has to be converted to one of the values from the set $S=\{-1,0,1\}$.
-Usually such network allows us to substitute the step function
+This means that to extract explicit knowledge from NN, it is necessary to apply a uniform decrease in the number of inputs for each neuron, then the removal of remained redundant synaptic weights can be applied, and finally, all synaptic weights should be converted to one of the values from the set $ S = \{- 1 , 0,1 \} $.
+Usually, such network allows us to use the step function